Henry Jessey

-Henry Jessey or Jacie (1603 in West Rowton, Yorkshire – 1663) was one of many English Dissenters.
+Henry Jessey (1603 – 1663) was an English Puritan Nonconformist minister and scholar.
 He was a founding member of the Puritan religious sect, the Jacobites.
 Jessey was considered a Hebrew and a rabbinical scholar.
 His active philosemitism has led him to be described as "among Israel's greatest seventeenth-century benefactors."

 Life

+Henry Jessey was born on 1603 in West Rowton, Yorkshire.

 Jessey attended the University of Cambridge from 1618–24; he was at St. John's College, Cambridge in 1622, B. A. (1623).
 He was ordained as an Anglican priest in 1627.
 He was vicar of Assington, or simply resident in the family of Brampton Gurdon and then visited New England.
 He was vicar of Aughton, East Riding of Yorkshire from 1633; but was deprived of his living in 1634.
 He was then supported by Sir Matthew Boynton, who found him places to preach.

-Henry Jacob had formed a non-separatist independent faction of former Church of England members.
+Henry Jacob had formed a non-separating Puritan faction of former Church of England members.
 They were Calvinist in theological practise.
 Contemporary scholars refer to them as: Independents, Brownist, semi-Separatist, or Puritans.
 John Lothropp picked up Jacob's London congregation after his death; Jessey took over, from 1637.

-The church faced hostility from the authorities, and migrated to Southwark where Jessey became a preacher at St George the Martyr church and then under Cromwell, it is claimed, rector.
+The church faced hostility from the authorities, and migrated to Southwark where Jessey became a preacher at St George the Martyr Church and then under Cromwell, it is claimed, rector.
 He travelled in November 1639 to set up with William Wroth, an Independent church at Llanfaches, Monmouthshire.
 He was imprisoned, with members of his congregation, in August 1641.
 He became a Baptist in 1645, under the influence of Hanserd Knollys.

 Henry Jessey also observed the seventh-day Sabbath, although he was somewhat reluctant to promulgate his views on the subject.
 However, in 1647 he argued that the seventh-day was "[Christ's] Sabbath which he blessed and sanctified.
 It has been suggested that he may have authored the anonymous "Moralitie of the Fourth Commandment" (1652).
 In his posthumous work, Miscellanea Sacra, or Diverse Necessary Truths (1665) Jessey asserted that believing Christians "should have respect to all the Ten Commandments of the Law."
 Jessey's biographer records that he kept the Sabbath in his own chamber, with only four or five more of the same mind after being convinced that the seventh day should be kept by Christians evangelically.
 Jessey's itinerary throughout western England contributed to the beginnings of several Sabbatarian groups.

 The church developed within the Particular Baptists:

-There have been some questions raised about the documentary evidence, the Stinton Repository attributed to Bernard Stinton.
+There have been some questions raised about the documentary evidence, the Stinton Repository attributed to Benjamin Stinton.

 In 1650, Jessey wrote The Glory of Iehudah and Israel in which he extolled the nobility of the Jews and proposed the reconciliation of Christianity and Judaism.
 He then played a moderating role among the political millenarians in the two years before the Whitehall Conference.

 Jessey was buried in the New Churchyard, Bethlem, London, on the 8 September 1663.